digiltd/oh-rtd-test/Controlling-openHAB-with-Android.md

 Now you can run the task and see if it works.

 ### Read a item value from openHAB via RESTask
-In order to read a value of an item via the [[REST-API|REST-API]] you can use a the tasker plugin [RESTask](https://play.google.com/store/apps/details?id=com.freehaha.restask).
+In order to read a value of an item via the [[REST-API|REST-API]] you can use the tasker plugin [RESTask](https://play.google.com/store/apps/details?id=com.freehaha.restask).
 * Read the description in the Play Store
 * add the RESTask action to your task
 * Configure